LiteObject/TypeRight/README.md

 2. Keep the TypeRight side panel open; checks pause when it closes
 3. Wait about 2 seconds after stopping typing (or a short moment after clicking a filled field)
 4. Ensure the text is at least 25 characters long
+5. Confirm the field lives on the main page; embedded iframes or cross-origin editors aren’t monitored yet

 ### Suggestions not appearing